VirusMS/searchEngine/README.md

 1. Install [MySQL Community](https://dev.mysql.com/downloads/installer/) if not yet installed on your PC;
 2. Using MySQL Workbench, login to your database and create schema `search_engine`;
 3. Open project directory and find project configuration file at `../src/main/resources/application.yaml`.
   Set up database connectivity details in the config file.
-For example, if your MySQL database runs on port 3306, and login/password are admin/password, you will need to set up the following information:
+For example, if your MySQL database runs on port 3306, and login/password are admin/password, you will need to set up the following parameters in `spring.datasource`:
 ```
 spring:
   datasource: